News

 Meetings

-Councillors have a duty to attend all meetings, they usually take place on the first Monday of the month, meetings are open to the public and press.
+Councillors have a duty to attend all meetings, they take place every other month, meetings are open to the public and press.
 Meetings should last no more than two or three hours.
 Some councils also have sub-committees to deal with specific subjects, such as planning matters, but this generally makes for shorter council meetings rather than a much greater time commitment.

 Length of service